 Well-known statisticians and forecasters Gartner, Inc. predict that by the end of this year (2021), the global social software and collaboration market will have increased by 17% from 2020.
 Other data shows this trend is expected to continue as companies emphasize collaboration and teamwork.

 Practicing this skill in the virtual classroom will help your employees do it better in the “real world.”
-Top-level LMS platforms include social learning features.
+Top-level earning software includes social learning features and blended learning capabilities such as forums, an analytics dashboard, a cloud-based authoring tool, leaderboards, or an in-platform messaging tool.
 You can set your trainees a problem that can only be solved via discussion and teamwork.
 Trainers can monitor their progress, jumping in with guidance as needed.

 4. Expand employee minds to intensify knowledge management

 Once upon a time, people learned for learning’s sake.
-Learning was an enjoyable hobby.
+The learning process was an enjoyable hobby.
 It wasn’t just for work or just to do a specific home repair.
 People felt that learning enriched the soul.
 Moreover, they realized that “everything connects.”
 Often, knowledge or skills in one area can be extremely useful in a totally unrelated area.

 One of the powerful features of an LMS is its course library.
 These are free, world-class, ready-to-use courses created by organizations all over the world.
 So, besides content that would be suitable for your particular enterprise training goals, you can offer your employees a chance to learn about things that interest them.
 Who knows what ideas this could spark, how it could inspire, all to the benefit of your organization.